Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

     A previously created az context to be used as authentication.

  .PARAMETER aadApplicationName
     The application name to use when registering aad application.
-If not set, uses applicationName
+If not set, uses applicationName.

+ .PARAMETER authTenantId
+    Specifies an Azure Active Directory tenant for authentication that is different from the one tied to the subscription.

  .PARAMETER acrRegistryName
     An optional name of a Azure container registry to deploy containers from.

  .PARAMETER acrSubscriptionName
-    The subscription of the container registry if differemt from the specified subscription.
+    The subscription of the container registry if different from the specified subscription.
 ```

 ## Next steps